nikdem1/nikdem1/README.md

 ### Study

 - Computer and Information Science at the RUDN
-- Course "Python for Beginners course"
+- Course "Python for Beginners"
 - Course "Start in IT"

 ### Skills